 Other common reasons people head to the emergency room include sudden, severe headache, a possible broken bone, concussion, and deep cuts, and other wounds.

 When to go to an Urgent Care Facility

-If your medical problem is not life-threatening or severe, but you feel it is serious, consider going to an urgent care facility.
+If your medical problem is not life-threatening or severe, but you feel it is serious and your primary care provider is not available, consider an urgent care clinic.
 Urgent cares handle issues like:

 - Severe colds and flu